video-db/videodb-cookbook/README.md

 <br />

 ## Videodb Cookbook
 Example code and guides for accomplishing common tasks with the [VideoDB SDK]().
-To run these examples, you'll need an videoDB account and associated API key ([create a free account here](https://console.videodb.io)).
+To run these examples, you'll need an VideoDB account and associated API key ([create a free account here](https://console.videodb.io)).

 Most code examples are written in Python, though the concepts can be applied in any language.